rickyc000/sei-project-3/README.md

 ## Project Brief
 For the third project as part of GA's Software Engineering Immersive course I worked in a group of four.

-The objective here was to build our first full-stack applicaation, using an Express API to serve our data from a Mongo database and consuming the API with a separate React-built frontend.
+The objective here was to build our first full-stack application, using an Express API to serve our data from a Mongo database and consuming the API with a separate React-built frontend.

 Our aim was to build a complete product with multiple relationships, CRUD functionality on multiple models and finished with a visually impressive design.